dlu-ch/dlb/doc/terms.rst

         :term:`redo miss` for any :term:`tool instance` in the current run or any future :term:`run of dlb`.

     benign managed tree modification
-        A modification of in the :term:`managed tree` is called a benign managed tree modification, if it consist only of an arbitrary number of the following actions in any order:
+        A modification of the :term:`managed tree` is benign, if it consist only of an arbitrary number of the following actions in any order:

           - Remove or create a filesystem object
             (this includes symbolic links and hard links)